-This module aims to help you to:
+This module will help you explore and understand:

-- Raise awareness of your current sexual and non-sexual fantasies
+- your current sexual and non-sexual fantasies

 Download or print this module: